What Size AC Unit For 1300 Square Foot House?

 How to determine the perfect size AC unit for your home?

-Know The BTUs And Tons Measurement Units:
+Know The BTUs And Tons Measurement Units

 There are 12, 000 BTUs in every ton of the AC.
+So, if an air conditioner has written

+24,000 BTUs on it.
+It refers to 2 tons.
 24,000 Btu’s/12,000 Btu’s per ton = 2 tons

-Know the climate zone:
+Know the climate zone

 The next is the climate zone.
 The number of BTUs you need per square foot essentially depends on your climate zone.